daveyarwood/blog.djy.io/_posts/2017-10-02-a-history-of-the-architecture-of-alda.md

-In [my last blog post]({% post_url 2016-06-15-alda-for-clojurists %}), I talked about an important evolution in the implementation of [alda.lisp][aldalisp], a sort of [DSL][dsl] or "mini-language" that represents a musical score and compiles down to a data that can be interpreted and performed by Alda's sound engine.
+In [my last blog post]({% post_url 2016-06-15-alda-for-clojurists %}), I talked about an important evolution in the implementation of [alda.lisp][aldalisp], a sort of [DSL][dsl] or "mini-language" that represents a musical score and compiles down to data that can be interpreted and performed by Alda's sound engine.

 [aldalisp]: https://github.com/alda-lang/alda/blob/master/doc/alda-lisp.md